GE-McKinsey Nine-Field Matrix: PowerPoint Template

 Free and fully editable templates

-The template is designed to be user-friendly and easy to customize, allowing businesses to input their own data and analyze their portfolio using the nine-cell matrix.
+The template is designed to be user-friendly and easy to customize.
+It allows businesses to input their data and analyze their portfolio using the nine-cell matrix.

-The template includes a pre-built nine-cell matrix, with industry / market attractiveness and competitve strength axes clearly labeled.
+The template includes a pre-built nine-cell matrix, with industry/market attractiveness and competitive strength axes clearly labeled.

-The template also includes customizable text boxes for businesses to input their own data and analysis, as well as pre-designed icons and graphics to illustrate key points and data.
+The template also includes customizable text boxes for businesses to input their data and analysis and pre-designed icons and graphics to illustrate key points and data.

 GE-McKinsey 9 Nine-Field Matrix - Slide Deck Preview